My favorite camping gadget is this portable power station — and it's on sale

 Rockpals Rockpower 500W: Design and features

-I never thought I'd use this word to describe a battery, but the Rockpower is downright gorgeous.
+I never thought I'd use this word to describe a power station, but the Rockpower is downright gorgeous.
 Gray and black with red accents, it looks like a sexy oversize lunchbox — due in no small part to the handy carrying handle that's built into the casing.

 It's heavy, to be sure, weighing a little over 12 pounds, but it's also a lot more compact than it looks in photos: 12 x 9 x 6.1 inches.